jlevy/og-equity-compensation/README.md

   [S corporations](https://en.wikipedia.org/wiki/S_corporation).
 LLC equity compensation is different and not covered in this Guide (yet).

+🚧 Why are LLCs rarely used?

-🚧 More of a roadmap of covered topics.
+🚧 Structure: More of a roadmap of covered topics.

 This Guide is intended to complement (not replace) professional advice.
 Even experienced attorneys and tax experts can be confusing, and it will be easier to work